ansible/ansible-docker-base/README.md

 Ansible, Inc content on DockerHub lives at https://registry.hub.docker.com/u/ansible/

+This Fork's content on DockerHub lives at https://hub.docker.com/r/trinitronx/ansible-base

 There are base images available currently for CentOS 7 and Ubuntu 14.04 LTS, using both the latest stable version of Ansible as well as development branch snapshots.